Lubbock Symphony Orchestra

 Jessica Jackson is a born-and-raised Lubbockite with a deep connection to West Texas where her family has worked for generations in agriculture and business.
 She has communications and marketing experience spanning the education, technology, and health care fields.
-She completed a Bachelor of Arts degree at Texas Tech University in English and anticipates finishing her Master of Arts from Texas Tech College of Media and Communication in 2017.
-She and her husband Ben, also a Lubbock native and a teacher for Lubbock ISD, married in 2016.
-They enjoy cooking together and spending time with their dogs.
+She completed a Bachelor of Arts degree at Texas Tech University in English and a Master of Arts degree from the Texas Tech College of Media and Communication in 2017.
+She and her husband Ben, also a Lubbock native and a teacher, enjoy cooking together and spending time with their dogs.

 Personnel and Operations Manager